 James is originally from Sleepy Hollow, NY and Marley is a NH native.
 We have degrees in History and Psychology respectively, but found our calling getting our hands dirty in the field.
 James was inspired by agriculture in Kyrgyzstan where he lived during his time in the Peace Corps.
-He saw small farms function as a pillar and necessity of the community rather than a rustic afterthought.
+He saw small farms function as a pillar and necessity of the community.
 'Farmers markets' were the prevalent everyday markets and most people bought food from local sources.
 James had his first farming experience interning at the Stone Barns and Quail Hill in NY before going on to be a field manager at Red Fire Farm in MA.

 When James moved to NH to start his own farm he met Marley while she was working at the local food coop in town.
-She fell in love with the farm, and also with him.
-A few years later they were married right in the fields where they grew their first veggies.
+She fell in love with the farm, and with him.
+A few years later we were married right in the fields where we grew our first veggies.

 Although neither of us grew up in farming families we both discovered our love of nature & environmentalism easily translated into a passion for agriculture.
 We live and work on the farm together, tackling every chore from bookkeeping and hauling compost to pulling weeds.

 Oliver is our farm cat - and a beloved member of our family.
 His duties include patrolling the property, keeping the vole population in check and curling up in our laps at the end of a long day.
 Admittedly he isn't as rugged as one might expect of a farm cat (he won't go out in the cold, snow, or rain) but we love him all the same.
-Oliver is a NY native just like James, when we adopted him he had never known a space larger than an apartment!
-Now he has a whole property and household to roam - which he does with great relish and authority.
-He brings joy to our daily chores and reminds us to appreciate the little things in life (like the warm ground on a sunny morning) and we cant imagine life without him.
+He brings joy to our daily chores and reminds us to appreciate the little things in life (like rolling blissfully around the warm ground on a sunny morning) and we cant imagine life without him.

-Rue (Stillwater Harvest Moon) is our new farm puppy, and we are so happy to have her!
+Rue (Harvest Moon of Stillwater) is our new farm puppy, and we are so happy to have her!
 Rue is an English Shepherd, a breed with deep roots in American agriculture as a versatile farm dog.
-While the English Shepherd was a very common dog on farming homesteads a century ago their presence was waned along with the small farmer.
-We are hoping to see this amazing breed make a comeback along with small scale local agriculture - you can read more about English Shepherds here.
-Her duties on the farm will include vermin hunting, keeping the wild turkey mobs out of the fields, and being a watchful helper during our daily work.
-Check back on our social media often to watch Rue grow up on the farm!
+While the English Shepherd was a very common dog on farming homesteads a century ago their presence has waned along with the small farmer.
+We are hoping to see this amazing breed make a comeback along with small scale agriculture - you can read more about English Shepherds here.
+Her duties on the farm will include vermin hunting, keeping the wild turkey mobs out of the field, and being a watchful helper during our daily work.
+Check back often to watch Rue grow up on the farm!